pasyanos/Voronoi-Tiles/README.md

 The color and height of each terrain is customizable in the Unity editor, but these settings are not exposed in the demo.
 The mesh generation algorithm uses both the color and height settings.
 It relies on each subsequent terrain type to have a height higher than the previous type.

+Terrain types are stored in a 2D array.

 Before beginning generation, the algorithm creates a 2D look-up table of float values with the same dimensions as the tile grid.
 For both the x and y value, a value is interpolated from a minimum to a maximum value based on how close the value is to the map’s center.
 Rather than a linear interpolation, I make use of a [Unity animation curve](https://docs.unity3d.com/6000.0/Documentation/ScriptReference/AnimationCurve.html).
 The values for the x and y axis are multiplied together then stored in the lookup table.
 Like the terrain type setting, the animation curve is exposed in the Unity editor, but cannot be changed in the build.

 First, each edge tile is filled in with water.
+The array has the dimensions rows by columns.
+Number of rows and columns can be set in the demo.

 For each internal tile, I sample a 2D Perlin noise texture to get a value in the range [0,1], then weigh it by the value stored in the look-up table.
 I convert this value to an integer in the range [0, 100].
 Anything below 7 is a water tile.
 The range [7, 30) is a ground tile, [30, 45) is low hill, and anything 45 or above is a high mountain.